7 Best Investment Newsletters & Subscription Services

 What they are: Services that provide specific buy recommendations—“buy this stock now”—with varying levels of supporting research.

-What you pay for: The picks themselves, plus (in better services) a framework for building a portfolio.
+What you pay for: The picks themselves, plus (in better services) a hold-or-sell rule you can actually follow when VIX is 14 and a name is down 40%.

 Examples: Stock Advisor, Alpha Picks